 I knew where the weak link was.
-Because I was motivated by doing the absolute best for my client, instead of motivated by a commission cheque, I always won.
+Because I was motivated by doing the absolute best for my client, instead of motivated by a commission check, I always won.

 By the way, the weakest link was not usually the buyer or the seller.
 The weak link was almost always the other real estate agent in the transaction.

 The basic wording is already on the form and all you have to do is fill out the rest of the body.
-Where do you find the real estate counter offer forms?
+Where do you find these real estate for sale by owner counter offer forms?
 Just click on the following link.
 Where do You Acquire these Forms

-The real estate counter offer form will vary greatly, depending on which country, state, province, territory, district etc. you may live in.
+The real estate for sale by owner counter offer form will vary greatly, depending on which country, state, province, territory, district etc. you may live in.